FloWuenne/fusion-benchmarking-scripts/README.md

 ## Introduction

-The aim of this tutorial is to perform an standardized infrastructure benchmark in the Seqera Platform.
+The aim of this tutorial is to perform a standardized infrastructure benchmark in the Seqera Platform.
 At the end of this tutorial you will have ran a number of pipelines and collected performance metrics with which you can evaluate your infrastructure.

 ## Overview